Hansdht/big-data/README.md

 Big data coursework 1
 ===================
-This is the coursework of bigdata in university of Glasgow, it is a the main purpose of this task is to implement a methd which can calculate the pagerank for each link in records Our solution contains Initialization map-reduce and PageRank map-reduce.
+This is the coursework of bigdata in university of Glasgow, the the main purpose of this task is to implement a watered-down version of PageRank algorithm which can calculate the score for each link in records.
+Our solution contains Initialization map-reduce and PageRank map-reduce.
 The whole algorithm has several classes